Ironblood9/PrimalEngine/README.md

 **AgilisPrimalEngine** is my personal attempt at creating a custom game engine.
-Although the project is unfinished, it includes several working systems such as
+It includes several working systems such as
 **animated UI transitions**, **dark mode**, and **primitive mesh generation**.

 The main goal was to build a modern editor that allows creating entities, primitives, and scripts interactively.